keerthi-u146/student-grade-calculator/README.md

 4.Handles invalid input (non-numeric entries).
 5.Displays results clearly in the console.

+Description:
+-Built a Java application to calculate student marks -Accepted marks for multiple subjects as input -Calculated total and average marks
+-Assigned grade based on performance using conditions -Displayed final result in console output

 How to Run :
 1.Download or clone the repository.
 2.Open terminal in the project folder.